 Safety and assurance

-- Where staff or students are working outside their normal role, they need to continue to work within their scope of competence and receive adequate training and supervision.
-Provided these are in place, there should not be any greater risk of the employee being sued.
+Where workers, students or volunteers are working outside their normal role, they need to continue to work within their scope of competence and receive adequate training and supervision.
 Students in particular should be properly supervised.
-Registered staff should be guided by their professional codes.
-For example, for medical staff, the statement on Good Medical Practice from the General Medical Council (GMC) and for nurses and midwives, from the Nursing and Midwifery Council (NMC).

 Employers and managers also need to be aware of their responsibility to make adequate provision for health and safety even during a pandemic, as they will be expected to take reasonable steps to safeguard staff.
 Legislation will remain in force, though it is anticipated that the courts would operate a reasonableness test.
 Further information on ensuring staff health and safety is available in the health, safety and wellbeing section.

 While taking a balanced approach, employers and managers should identify any behaviours or conduct that places staff, patients or the public at risk and address it in the appropriate manner.
 Disciplinary procedures will remain in place and cannot be altered unilaterally.
 However, it may be useful to reach local agreements that make provision for staff to be suspended, if necessary, pending an investigation, as conducting hearings during the pandemic is unlikely to be possible.
 Any action taken must be without prejudice in the interests of patient safety.
 Local managers should be briefed on how to approach these issues, in particular, in ensuring any staff who may be subject to any such action is kept in touch with and has access to appropriate support during this time.